hassanrazacodes/hassancodes/README.md

 # hassancodes
-this is mt first repository.
+This is mt first repository.
+Author - Hassan raza